neema20/SimplyU/Common/Themes/README.md

 The following files and folders are for SimpliiU.
 They contain audio and image files.

-There is a .7z file containing all of the Themes.
+There is a folder called packed.
+This is where the themes are Archive in .zip files.

 These files (audio/images) are from their original creators; I take no credit whatsoever!